Mini Drivers: Inside the Niche History & Surging Future

 Do You Hit Mini Driver Off a Tee?

-One of the most common uses for mini driver is indeed off the tee.
 When hitting mini driver from the tee, you don’t need to tee the ball up as high as you would with your normal driver.
 Teeing it up slightly higher than you would tee up your 3-wood should be ideal.
-Of course, you should log enough practice with your mini driver to find the optimal tee height for you before you pull it out one the course.
+Of course, you should log enough practice with your mini driver to find your optimal tee height before you pull it out on the course.

 Can You Hit Mini Driver Out of the Fairway?

-Yes.
 One of the perks of a mini driver is that it’s more versatile than your normal driver, and it is designed to be played from various lies.
 This includes off the tee and from the fairway.

 Advertisement